 Information about TRUST:

-- To train University of Washington WWAMI medical students for careers working in rural and other underserved areas of Washington, Montana and Idaho.
+To train University of Washington WWAMI medical students for careers working in underserved areas and small cities of Washington, Wyoming, Alaska, Montana, and Idaho.

 - Targeted separate admissions process that links students from and back to underserved communities.